-SALT is proud to announce the slate of nominees for election or re-election to the SALT Board of Governors for three-year terms beginning January 1, 2017.
-The nominees will be presented for consideration as a slate at the SALT Annual Member Meeting, to be held in conjunction with the 2016 SALT Teaching Conference, at 6:15 p.m. on Friday, September 30, 2016, at The John Marshall Law School in Chicago, Illinois.
+SALT is proud to announce the slate of nominees for election or re-election to the SALT Board of Governors for three-year terms beginning January 1, 2018.
+The nominees will be presented for consideration as a slate at the SALT Annual Member Meeting, to be held at 2:00 p.m. on Saturday, November 11, at Tulane Law School in New Orleans, Louisiana.
 SALT members are encouraged to attend the meeting in person or to vote by proxy by submitting an online proxy form.

 You must be a member in good standing of SALT at the time of the meeting or at the time you submit a proxy.
 If you are unsure of your membership status, please send an email to email@example.com including your name and institution so that we may check your status.
 If you are not currently a member or your membership has lapsed because you have not paid dues in the past year, please join or renew to be eligible to vote or submit a proxy.